-Robbery: The taking, or attempting to take anything of value from the care, custody or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
+ROBBERY: The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

-Aggravated Assault: The unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
-This offense is usually accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
+AGGRAVATED ASSAULT: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+(NOTE: This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.)

-Burglary: The unlawful entry of a structure with the intent to commit a felony or theft.
+BURGLARY: The unlawful entry of a structure to commit a felony or a theft.